Chocolate Pecan Pie

 Chocolate-Maple Filling

-• To begin, in a saucepan melt together the syrups, butter, salt, vanilla and rum.
-Once the mixture is smooth and well combined, remove it from the heat and add the chocolate.
-If needed, use an immersion blender to homogenize the sauce.
+• Begin by melting the syrups, butter, salt, vanilla, and rum together in a saucepan.
+Once the mixture is smooth, remove it from the heat and stir in the chocolate until melted.
+If needed, use an immersion blender to fully homogenize the sauce.

 chocolate pecan pie mixture

-• In a separate bowl, beat together eggs and sugar, and incorporate it into the chocolate sauce.
-Mix well and set aside.
-At this juncture, nuts can be added to the finished filling or spread in the frozen tart shell.
+• In a separate bowl, whisk the eggs and sugar until combined.
+Gradually incorporate this mixture into the warm chocolate sauce, stirring well.
+Set aside.
+At this point, nuts can be folded into the filling or sprinkled into the frozen tart shell.

 chocolate pecan pie filling

-• Fill the raw frozen tart shell with the nuts, and pour in the filling.
+• Scatter the nuts in the frozen tart shell, then pour in the filling.

 filling pie with chocolate-maple mixture